0xTCG/sequre/README.md

 Folder structure:
 - `client.seq` - Local (offline) source code executed by each client (data owner) locally.
 It contains a data processing step, followed by a secret sharing routine that initiates secure computing on the servers.
 - `server.seq` - Online source code executed by each untrusted computing party.
-It contains data pooling routine that gathers the secret-shared data from the clients and executes secure training of a linear support vector machine on top of it.
+It contains a data pooling routine that gathers the secret-shared data from the clients and conducts secure training of a linear support vector machine on top of it.

 ### Localhost run